-10. Risk assessment and local area profile
+10.0 Risk assessment and local area profile

-- 10.1 The Gambling Commission issue codes of practice under section 24 of the Gambling Act 2005, about the manner in which facilities for gambling are provided to ensure that: - gambling is conducted in a fair and open way - children and other vulnerable people are protected from being harmed or exploited by gambling - assistance is made available to people who are, or may be, negatively affected by gambling.

-10.2 Codes of practice are either:

-- social responsibility code provisions which must be adhered to by all licence holders - ordinary code provisions these do not have the status of licence conditions but failure to take account of them can be used as evidence in criminal or civil proceedings.

-10.3 Operators will be required to prepare a risk assessment for their business that takes into account the nature and characteristics of the locality in which they are situated.
+- 10.1 The Gambling Commission issue codes of practice under section 24 of the Gambling Act 2005, about the manner in which facilities for gambling are provided to ensure that: - gambling is conducted in a fair and open way - children and other vulnerable people are protected from being harmed or exploited by gambling - assistance is made available to people who are, or may be, affected by problems related to gambling. - 10.2 Codes of practice are either: - social responsibility code provisions which must be adhered to by all licence holders - ordinary code provisions these do not have the status of licence conditions but failure to take account of them can be used as evidence in criminal or civil proceedings. - 10.4 Operators will be required to prepare a risk assessment for their business which takes into account the nature and characteristics of the locality in which they are situated.